Ibrahim-Hegazi/MalWatch/Research and Documentations/README.md

-## 🧠 CTI-KG Pipeline Phases
+## 🧠 Malwatch Pipeline Phases
 : Full Inputs & Outputs & The Inbetweens (INPUTS AND OUTPUTS OF EACH PHASE NEEDS TO BE REVISED REALLY HARD)

-The following sections detail each phase of the **CTI-KG Pipeline**, including **inputs, internal processing, outputs**, and how they **connect to other phases**.
+The following sections detail each phase of the **Malwatch Pipeline**, including **inputs, internal processing, outputs**, and how they **connect to other phases**.
 This aligns directly with the agenda outlined in the Table of Contents.